What is Sumatriptan?

 How does Sumatriptan work?

-Although the full mechanism of migraines is not understood, it is thought that the widening of blood vessels during a migraine, send signals to the brain, which in turn, release substances that cause pain, nausea and other symptoms associated with migraine.
+Although the full mechanism of migraines is unknown, it is thought that the widening of blood vessels during a migraine, send signals to the brain, which release substances that cause pain, nausea and other symptoms associated with migraine.
 Sumatriptan works by acting on Serotonin (5HT) receptors in the brain, causing the blood vessels to narrow, preventing these signals from being sent, so that they cannot release the substances that cause migraines.
 Sumatriptan has also been shown to decrease the activity of the trigeminal nerve, which is responsible for carrying pain impulses from your head to your central nervous system (a bodily structure that is responsible for registering sensations such as pain).

 When should I use sumatriptan?